Fredy Guarín: Porto

 On 10 July 2008, Guarín agreed a four-year contract with Primeira Liga club FC Porto for an undisclosed fee.
 Portuguese under-21 international Paulo Machado went the opposite direction, on loan.
 During his spell he was used mainly as a substitute, but managed to appear regularly; arguably, his most important goal came on 16 May 2010 as the team renewed their Taça de Portugal title, defeating G.D.
 Chaves 2–1.

 In 2010–11, even after the departure of Raul Meireles to Liverpool, Guarín initially struggled to make Porto's starting XI.
-He was, however, a very important midfield element for the eventual national champions, playing in more than 40 official games and scoring ten goals, including five in the Europa League campaign, which also ended in conquest.
+He was, however, a very important midfield element for the eventual national champions, playing more than 40 official games and scoring ten goals, including five in the Europa League campaign, which also ended in conquest.

 Inter Milan

 Guarín joined Inter Milan on 31 January 2012 for €1.5 million, on loan, with the player replacing Paris Saint-Germain FC-bound Thiago Motta.
 The Italians also had an option to make the move permanent for €13.5 million in June.

 On 17 May 2012, a permanent deal was arranged, but for €11 million.
 Guarín scored his first official goal for the Nerazzurri on 30 August, in a 2–2 home draw against FC Vaslui in the Europa League (4–2 on aggregate).
 In the group stage of the same competition, he provided all three assists in a 3–1 defeat of Neftchi Baku PFC.

 Again in the Europa League, on 21 February 2013, Guarín scored twice in a 3–0 away win over CFR Cluj (5–0 on aggregate) to help Inter make it through to the last 16.
-In the January 2014 transfer window, he was supposed to move to Juventus F.C. in exchange for Mirko Vučinić, but the deal ultimately fell through after the clubs could not reach an agreement.
+In the January 2014 transfer window, he was supposed to move to Juventus FC in exchange for Mirko Vučinić, but the deal ultimately fell through after the clubs could not reach an agreement.
 He declared he would not return if he was not allowed to leave, but eventually he reconsidered; it was later reported that he simply wanted to clarify his future with the club, stating that he never asked to leave and that he was confused as to why the situation was created.

 On 25 March 2014, Guarín agreed to extend his contract until 2017.
 On 14 September, as a second-half replacement, he scored in a 7–0 home win against U.S. Sassuolo Calcio.
 At the start of the 2014–15 season, he began being used by manager Walter Mazzarri as a second striker.

 On 7 December 2014, in his 100th appearance for Inter, Guarín assisted Mauro Icardi in the 44th minute of an eventual 1–2 home defeat to Udinese Calcio.
 On 16 February of the following year, he scored twice after winning a first-minute penalty kick in a 4–1 victory at Atalanta BC, helping his team to secure the first away win in the league since December 2014.